Company Name Logo Quiz-Tree

 Italian Vocabulary

 You might expect "why" and "because" to be two separate words, the way they are in English.
 In Italian they are the same word, perché, and that kind of small surprise runs all through Italian vocabulary, which these quizzes cover topic by topic.
 Essential Italian Vocabulary for Beginners Each quiz works five words three ways, through matching, a fill-in-the-blank sentence, and a full translation.
 You will learn question words like dove (where), home words such as the frigorifero (refrigerator), colors like rosso (red), travel words including treno (train), and numbers from uno (one) to cento (one hundred).
 The sets stretch into describing people, jobs, school, shopping, business, nature, entertainment, and telling time, so you build a wide beginner vocabulary.
 Using each word in a sentence, not just matching it, is what helps it truly stick.
 Italian Words with Audio Pronunciation Italian is famously musical, and hearing it helps, so every quiz includes audio of each term.
 Listening to a word like frigorifero (refrigerator) makes its rhythm and stress far easier to copy, and it is almost always shortened to frigo in everyday speech anyway.
 The False Friends to Watch A few words look like English but mean something else.
 Camera (room) is a room, such as a hotel room, not a photo camera, and rivista (magazine) looks like "review" but simply means a magazine.
 A few of these words wear their history on their sleeve.
 Scrivania (desk) comes from scrivere (to write), so it literally means a writing surface, unlike a plain tavolo (table), and lavagna (board) borrows its name from an Italian town once famous for dark slate.
 Learning each topic in a small group keeps a wide vocabulary from piling up too fast, so by the end you can move from the kitchen to the train station to the office without reaching for English.
-Start with whichever slice of Italian life you want first, from the home to the train station, and try the free interactive Italian quizzes.
+Start with whichever slice of Italian life you want first, from the home to the train station, and try these interactive Italian quizzes.

 14 topics